biggie-boss/LoreRim/README.md

 - Kynareth blessing dropped to +30 stamina.
 Devotee also applies to spirit summons.
 - Leki devotee changed to 50% more damage against targets at full hp.
 - Mannimarco Follower changed back to undead and removed time requirement, but now is only up to 100%.
 Devotee changed back to only undead conjurations but swapped health to 20% physical damage.
 - Magnus rework.
-New Follower: 30% stronger touch or rune spells and 50% less charge use when holding a staff.
+New Follower: up to 30% stronger touch or rune spells and 50% less charge use when holding a staff.
 New Devotee: Potions and ingredients restore 2x magicka.
 When under the effects of a magicka potion, soul gems provide 2x charge.
 No penalties for Atronachs.
 - Mara Follower changed to restore 1 health/magicka/stamina per second with hands lowered.
 Devotee also gains takes 25% less physical damage when hands are lowered.
 - Mehrunes devotee also gets up to 10% stronger destruction and up to 50% longer daedric summon duration.
 - Mephala Devotee ability now buffs follower ability to be up to 30% sneak attack damage.